Fortinetics

 Who needs CMMC Level 2?

 Any organization holding or subject to a DoD contract that involves Controlled Unclassified Information — which, in practice, is the majority of the Defense Industrial Base's roughly 70,000 contractors.
-If your DFARS 252.204-7012 clause is in the contract, Level 2 is likely in your near future.
+If your DFARS 252.204-7012 clause is in the contract, the safeguarding obligation is already live regardless of what happens to the certification schedule.

 Typical Level 2 targets include defense subcontractors, prime contractors with CUI-handling subcontracts to flow down, cloud service providers supporting DoD work, and any vendor whose product or service touches CUI at any stage of the federal supply chain.